tezzutezzu/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: e diventiamo CACCA DI BALENA!
+b: e diventeremo CACCA DI BALENA!
 {{/if}}

 {{if !_.fifteencigs}} `_.whalepoop = true` {{/if}}